 For the past few years, Apple has been evolving its positioning towards "privacy".
 This brilliant move positions Apple as the defender of privacy among the increasingly high value, privacy-conscious consumers, while painting its competitors Google and Facebook as the data-hungry, evil corporations.
 It is also a very defensible position for Apple and almost impossible for competitors to claim due to the nature of their respective business models.

 Another great example is Basecamp.
-In their early days, it was positioned as the antithesis of Microsoft Project, the gorilla in the room.
-Basecamp took an entirely different approach, by doing less than the competition, going so far as to refuse gantt charts and due dates on todo lists, starting a mini movement on its own and gaining a loyal following along the way.
+In their early days, Basecamp was positioned as the enemy of Microsoft Project, the 800-pound gorilla in the room.
+In order to compete, Basecamp chose to do deliberately less, packaging their project management philopophy by writing books, waging war against gantt charts and refusing to add due dates on todo lists.
+They started a mini movement and gained a loyal following along the way.

 Nowadays, Basecamp's positioning is evolving into an "all-in-one" solution for project management, and their marketing website reinforces this with messages such as "The All-In-One Toolkit", "One place, not all over the place" and "The only tool you need to run your entire business".